wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 and passing it as the first argument to `setResponse()`.
 The newly created object is returned by the function, and is ready to be sent via a link.

+### MemEvent

+`class MemEvent` is a direct derivation of `class MemEventBase`, and an indirect child class of `class Event`.
+It inherits all data fields carrying link-level information, and in addition, it also defines high-level operation details, such as the byte-granularity address of the request, `addr_`, the block-aligned address, `baseAddr_`, whether the message contains dirty data, `dirty_`, whether the message is a block eviction, `isEvict_`, and payload of either a request or a response, `payload_` (which is merely a vector of bytes, `std::vector<uint8_t>`, typedef'ed as `dataVec`).
+The object also maintains memory transaction-level control variables, such as the number of retries, `retries_`, and whether the event is blocked by another pending event on the same address, `blocked_`, and so on.

 ## The Hierarchy Interface